HalfSquare/MonteCarloSimulation/.gitlab/merge_request_templates/Documentation.md

 ## Reviewer's checklist
  This checklist is for the reviewer.
 The reviewer should check it off once they are satified with the merge request and are happy for the user to have their branch merged.
-* [ ] I have checked this merge request for clarity, spelling and grammar errors and it follows the [Documentation Guidelines](LINK)
+* [ ] I have checked this merge request for clarity, spelling and grammar errors
+* [ ] The following changes to the documentation follows the [Documentation Guidelines](LINK)
 * [ ] The changes made in this request has been mutually agreed upon by the rest of the teammates